Halloween : The Festival of Food Waste

 Waste pumpkins can be fermented in a Bokashi kitchen composter.

 Bokashi composting can deal with all including cooked and raw meat scraps, cooked pasta vegetables and other leftovers including pumpkins.
-However if dealing with a whole pumpkin the technique imay be best completed succesfully if the Bokashi bran is measured using a spoon.

 As for home composting the decorations should be removed.
 If a drop off point is being used the whole (not smashed) pumpkin or lantern should taken for collection